Music schools in India

 Music education is considered an important section of the Indian education sector.
-However, due to the lack of interest by students, music education is a poor section of the education sector in India.
+However, due to the lack of interest by students, as well as economics, music education is a poor section of the education sector in India.
 This affects different music genres to different degrees.
 For example, the classical music genre in particular lags behind due to the aforementioned reasons of low student interest.
 Despite this, music schools can be a lucrative business in India.
 This is because they can be started with minimum investment and low risk.
 The Anurag Dixit's Musicology has been a music learning school in India since 2003.